trillianx/machine_learning_notes/Mathematics_of_ML/Mathematics_of_ML_Part_01.md

 When formulating concepts, a common approach is to associate symbols to objects and manipulate these symbols by constructing a set of rules.
 This is known as **Algebra**.

->   Linear Algebra is a study of vectors and certain rules to manipulate vectors
+>   Linear Algebra is a study of vectors and rules to manipulate vectors

 We take the mathematical concept of vectors here: vectors are objects that can be added or multiplied by a scalar to produce another object of the same kind.